BERT Goes Shopping: Comparing Distributional Models for Product Representations: Related Work

 \textit{Distributional Models}.~\textit{Word2vec}~\cite{Mikolov2013EfficientEO} enjoyed great success in NLP thanks to its computational efficiency, unsupervised nature and accurate semantic content~\cite{levy-etal-2015-improving,AlSaqqa2019TheUO,conneau2017word}.
 Recently, models such as BERT~\cite{devlin2019bert} and RoBERTa~\cite{Liu2019RoBERTaAR} shifted much of the community attention to Transformer architectures and their performance~\cite{Talmor2019MultiQAAE,Vilares2020ParsingAP}, while it is increasingly clear that big datasets~\cite{Kaplan2020ScalingLF} and substantial computing resources play a role in the overall accuracy of these architectures; in our experiments, we explicitly address robustness by~\textit{i}) varying model designs, together with other hyperparameters; and~\textit{ii}) test on multiple shops, differing in traffic, industry and product catalog.

 \textit{Product Embeddings}.~\textit{Prod2vec} is a straightforward adaptation to eCommerce of~\textit{word2vec}~\cite{Grbovic15}.
-Product embeddings quickly became a fundamental component for recommendation and personalization systems~\cite{Caselles18,CoveoECNLP202}, as well as NLP-based predictions~\cite{BianchiSIGIReCom2020}.
-To the best of our knowledge, \textit{this} work is the first to explicitly carry the NLP-to-product analogy one step further, and investigate whether Transformer-based architectures deliver higher-quality representations compared to non-contextual embeddings.
-The closest work in the literature as far as model architecture goes is the recent~\textit{BERT4Rec}~\cite{Sun2019BERT4RecSR}, i.e. a model based on Transformers trained end-to-end for recommendations.
-The focus of our work is not so much the gains induced by Transformers in sequence modelling, but instead is the quality of the representations obtained through unsupervised pre-training -- while recommendations are certainly important,~\textit{prod2vec} literature shows the need for a more thorough and general assessment.
-While our initial findings can be seen as a confirmation on real-world datasets of what is reported by~\citet{Sun2019BERT4RecSR} for sequential prediction, our research uncovers a tighter-than-expected gap between the models as far as downstream tasks go.
-Moreover, our extensive tuning and industry-specific benchmarks allow us to draw novel conclusions on optimal design for embeddings model across a variety of scenarios, and to give practitioners insights and practical suggestions for industry deployment.
+Product embeddings quickly became a fundamental component for recommendation and personalization systems~\cite{CasellesDupr2018Word2vecAT,CoveoECNLP202}, as well as NLP-based predictions~\cite{BianchiSIGIReCom2020}.
+To the best of our knowledge, \textit{this} work is the first to explicitly investigate whether Transformer-based architectures deliver higher-quality product representations compared to non-contextual embeddings.~\citet{eschauzier_2020} uses Transformers on cart co-occurrence patterns with the specific goal of basket completion -- while similar in the masking procedure, the breadth of the work and the evaluation methodology is very different: as convincingly argued by~\citet{articleshopperintent}, benchmarking models on unrealistic datasets make findings less relevant for practitioners outside of ``Big Tech''.
+Our work features extensive tests on real-world datasets, which are indeed representative of a large portion of the mid-to-long tail of the market; moreover, we benchmark several fine-tuning strategies from the latest NLP literature (Section~\ref{sec:exp2}), sharing -- together with our code -- important practical lessons for academia and industry peers.
+The closest work in the literature as far as architecture goes is~\textit{BERT4Rec}~\cite{Sun2019BERT4RecSR}, i.e. a model based on Transformers trained end-to-end for recommendations.
+The focus of~\textit{this} work is not so much the gains induced by Transformers in sequence modelling, but instead is the quality of the representations obtained through unsupervised pre-training -- while recommendations are important, the breadth of~\textit{prod2vec} literature~\cite{bianchi-etal-2021-query2prod2vec,bianchi-etal-2021-language,Tagliabue2020ShoppingIT} shows the need for a more thorough and general assessment.
+Our methodology helps uncover a tighter-than-expected gap between the models in downstream tasks, and our industry-specific benchmarks allow us to draw novel conclusions on optimal model design across a variety of scenarios, and to give practitioners actionable insights for deployment.